 As a long-established firm with a significant corporate and commercial clientele, we fully understand the importance of debt recovery in today’s difficult business environment.
-Over the years we have developed a very efficient and cost-effective approach to debt recovery for our broad spectrum of clients.
+Over the years we have developed a very efficient and cost-effective approach to debt collection for our broad spectrum of clients.

 There are three Court jurisdictions in which to bring a debt collection claim.
 The amount of the debt will determine the Court in which the claim is to be taken as follows:

 The procedure for obtaining judgment depends on whether or not a case is defended.
 We have significant experience in acting for both debtors and creditors in debt collection proceedings.
 We have considerable experience in acting for individuals, companies and financial institutions in the District Court, Circuit Court and High Court and indeed, regularly attend applications for summary judgment before the Master of the High Court and applications to transfer proceedings seeking summary judgment before the Commercial Court.

 The Commercial Court is a division of the High Court which deals with claims exceeding €1,000,000.00.
 The Commercial Court has proven to be highly efficient in disposing of commercial disputes.

 For mortgage arrears litigation, the jurisdiction is determined on the rateable valuation of the property.
 Proceedings for Possession Orders can be brought in either the High Court or the Circuit Court.
 The introduction of the code of conduct of financial institutions recently means that lending institutions must wait at least six months from the time the arrears first arise before applying to the Courts to commence repossession proceedings.